-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status d.
+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 d.
 In the Netherlands the focus is on learning from events.
 The RB will evaluate the possibility to increase the feedback on improvements in the Netherlands.
 Ongoing.
-The RB will improve the operating & regulatory experience feedback, taking into account the IRRS recommendations.
-The implementation should be before the IRRS follow-up mission, the date of which has to be decided on.
+The RB is improving the operating & regulatory experience feedback, taking into account the IRRS recommendations.
 (Action RB-6.008) 6.6 (132) Strengthening and expanded use of IAEA Safety Standards a.
 The Safety Fundamentals remain appropriate as a sound basis for nuclear safety when properly implemented. b.
 Implementation should strike the right balance between prevention and mitigation. c.
 The IAEA Safety Standards should be taken into account in developing national nuclear safety regulations. d.
 These Safety Standards have a role to play in seeking continuous improvements to safety at existing nuclear power plants.
 International cooperation xCNS The RB endorses the statement. a/b.
 The nuclear safety framework in the Netherlands is under review.
 The question to incorporate the Safety Fundamentals is being discussed. c.
 IAEA Safety Standards, they are the basis for parts of the Netherlands' nuclear regulation. d.
 Continuous improvement already is incorporated in the national framework through the implementation of the EU-Nuclear Safety Directive.
-Continued practice
+Completed.
+Practices are part of national policy document published in 2014.
+In 2015 guidance on the design requirements for new reactors was published, using IAEA standards and 'WENRA Objectives' as one of the bases.
+By 2020 all nuclear installations will have provisions to implement IAEA standards.